michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 For this part of the assignment, you should write the `create_term_context_matrix` function.
 This function specifies the size word window around the target word that you will use to gather its contexts.
 For instance, if you set that variable to be 4, then you will use 4 words to the left of the target word, and 4 words to its right for the context.
 In this case, the cell represents the number of times in Shakespeare’s plays the column word occurs in +/-4 word window around the row word.

 Something to report: Can a word co-occur with itself in a Term-Context Matrix?
 The matrix will have a cell for where the target word and the context word aligns for example, position (1,1).
 Will this cell always stay zero?
-You will have to make this decision and discuss in the report, with text examples, when it makes sense for a word to co-occur with itself and when it does not?
+You will have to make this decision and discuss in the report, with text examples, when it makes sense for a word to co-occur with itself and when it does not.

 ### 1.3 Evaluating vector spaces